What Is Destructive Testing and How Does It Work?

 Industries that use destructive testing include:

 Occupations that conduct destructive tests include:

 - Electrochemical process experts

 - Metallurgical and polymer engineers

 - Regulatory compliance experts

-There are several types of destructive testing that simulate the environmental factors that materials may actually be exposed to once they are in use, and that are designed to test the strength of a material under certain types of pressure.
+There are several types of destructive testing methods, which are designed to simulate the environmental factors that materials may actually be exposed to once they are in use.
+These methods are designed to test the strength of a material under certain types of pressure or strain.